Global Cultures: Literature, Film, and the Arts

 Global Health and Development

 In our increasingly global world, health and development are inseparable, and poor health is the greatest challenge to achievement of developmental goals.
 Health risks know no borders: deterioration of health in the poorest regions has worldwide effects from pandemic diseases and air pollution to damaged international relations and reduced economic trade.
 Emerging global health problems will require a new generation of innovative thinkers who can identify trends and critically assess intervention options.
-Adapted to real-world contingencies, this concentration within the Global Studies Major will prepare students to think in a multidisciplinary and critical manner.
-Social Science courses including anthropology, geography, and regional studies will provide students with an understanding of global health priorities as well as the history of health-related trends, priorities, and intervention measures.
+Adapted to real-world contingencies, this concentration within the Global Studies major will prepare students to think in a multidisciplinary and critical manner.
+Social Science courses including anthropology, geography, public health and regional studies will provide students with an understanding of global health priorities as well as the history of health-related trends, priorities, and intervention measures.

 Global Political Economy and Institutions